-However, there are times when you may receive a message from a contact you’d rather not see again, or get a random message from someone with a questionable number.
-Sure, you can delete the message and move on, but a much more permanent solution is to block those people entirely, thereby preventing their texts from reaching you until you decide otherwise.
-Thankfully, both iOS and Android devices allow you to easily do this, and we’ve taken to breaking down the various ways to do so.
+You can delete the message, or reject the call, and move on, but a much more permanent solution is to block those people entirely, thereby preventing their texts from reaching you until you decide otherwise.
+Thankfully, both iOS and Android devices allow you to easily do this, and we’ve broken down how to block text messages on your cell phone.

 Blocking texts in iOS